-Times for Kindergarten are 8.20am to 2.40pm.
+Times for Kindergarten are 8.30am to 2.40pm.

-Group 1 students attend Monday and Thursday with alternate Wednesdays on odd weeks.
-Group 2 students attend Tuesday and Friday with alternate Wednesdays on even weeks.
-The confirmation of enrolment letter sent to you states which group your child is in and the dates they will attend.
+Kindy 1 students attend Monday and Tuesday with alternate Wednesdays on odd weeks.

+Kindy 2 and 3 students attend Thursday and Friday with alternate Wednesdays on even weeks.

+A letter will be sent out to families stating which group your child is in and the dates they will attend.
 Please keep this letter in a safe place.

-On Your First Day: Come inside the class and meet the staff.
+On your first day: Come inside the class and meet the staff.
 Your child will be given a name tag to wear and a peg on which to hang his/her bag.
 Ask your child to place their piece of fruit in the basket/bowl.
 Settle your child in the puzzle/book corner with a puzzle, or read them a story before leaving.
 Make sure you say goodbye and reassure your child that you will be returning.
 A bell will ring indicating to all parents that it is time to leave.

-What To Do If Your Child Cries: Do not be concerned, as tears are very common in the early days.
+What to do if your child cries: Do not be concerned, as tears are very common in the early days.
 Take your child to a staff member and say goodbye and go home.
 Do not linger as some children are not used to a parent leaving and find the initial parting difficult.
 Children only cry for a few minutes and when they see you have definitely gone, they soon settle and enjoy themselves.
 If this is not the case, we will phone you and discuss the situation.
 If you are worried or anxious, please phone after an hour and we will let you know how your child is getting on.